 Importance of Proper Evaluation

-Proper evaluation of the estate is essential to maximise the benefits of the nil rate band.
-This involves a detailed assessment of the estate’s assets and liabilities to ensure that the nil rate band is applied correctly.
+Proper evaluation of the estate is essential to maximise the benefits of the nil rate band and avoid both underpayment (which attracts penalties and interest from HMRC) and overpayment (which means your family pays more tax than necessary).
 For more information on the threshold for inheritance tax in the UK, you can visit our page on inheritance tax threshold.

 Future Changes to the Nil Rate Band